 Whether you prefer your salsa hot or mild, chunky or smooth, some basic ingredients remain the same: tomatoes, peppers, onions, garlic and cilantro.
 Add some other herbs - cumin or scallions are popular favorites.
 And other salsa enhancers, including black beans, hot peppers, and corn, can also be grown at home.
 To save time and start you on the road to harvest, many of these salsa ingredients can can be grown from young plants, such as those available from Bonnie Plants®, instead of from seed.

 2. Pick a Sunny Spot and Prepare the Soil

 Salsa vegetables and herbs need plenty of sun (at least 6 hours a day) to grow well and produce a good harvest.
 Your salsa garden can be in-ground, in a raised bed, or even in containers.
-Before planting an in-ground garden, break up the top 6 inches of soil with a spade or tiller and mix in a 3-inch layer of compost or garden soil, such as Miracle-Gro® Garden Soil for Vegetables & Herbs.
+Before planting an in-ground garden, break up the top 6 inches of soil with a spade or tiller and mix in a 3-inch layer of Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil.
 For containers, use Miracle-Gro® Performance Organics™ All Purpose Container Mix, which is a lighter and fluffier soil mix.
 Both contain aged compost, which provides just the right nutrition to get plants off to a strong start.
 Fill raised beds with a 50:50 mix of in-ground soil and container mix, or with Miracle-Gro® Raised Bed Soil, which is perfectly blended for this style of garden.